bazelbuild/bazel-website/designs/_posts/2016-10-11-distribution-artifact.md

 requirement would be that the generated files be up-to-date with respect to the respective `.proto` files.
 Of course, such a consistency could be verified by an appropriate test.
-Nevertheless, it seems the cleaner and probably more managable to only version true source files and generate derived files from the respective sources.
+Nevertheless, it seems the cleaner and probably more manageable to only version true source files and generate derived files from the respective sources.